collective-interchange-coop/newcomer-navigator-nl/README.md

 The database, named `new_to_nl_development` would be accessible on the port `5345` in the local host.
-By default, the username is `postgres` and the password is namesake.
+By default, the username is `postgres` and the password is also `postgres`.
 You can explore the database using `pssql`:

 ```bash